 A way to view risk and focus the mind

 When we consider dust explosion RISK we think of its components – likelihood and consequence.
 In our work as process safety consultants we are constantly reviewing how our clients can reduce the likelihood of explosion at their facilities.
 We are also looking at what would be the effects (consequences) of explosion and how they can be safely managed.
 It is through this twin-track approach that we can establish a basis of safe operation and can help our clients enhance safety and protect their staff and their businesses.
 But actually, this twin track approach is not always symmetrical.
-To have established through a Dust Hazard Assessment that an explosion/ flashfire is unlikely is good news; but measures to protect against the effects of an explosion could also still be required.
+To have established through a Dust Hazard Analysis that an explosion/ flashfire is unlikely is good news; but measures to protect against the effects of an explosion could also still be required.
 If the consequences of explosion are potentially huge and devastating, then we would argue that protection measures become so much more important and sometimes critical.

 So now we address the BIG ONE – the large silo explosion, the tall elevator explosion and so on.
 Well, in plant and equipment of very large volume, any explosion has the potential of being BIG – which can imply destructive and life-threatening potential.
 For this reason, silos and elevators will most likely be designed and operated to be able to cope with the consequence of a dust explosion, even if it’s unlikely to happen.
 Explosion relief venting is the usual way of achieving this, but the area and activation pressure of those explosion vents must be designed taking into account the explosibility of the contained dust (Kst value and explosion pressure), the volume, strength, and shape of the silo/ elevator.
 In our experience, there are too many silos out there that have poorly-designed, inadequate or even no explosion protection (e.g. venting).
 Of course, this does not mean that taking preventative measures does not matter.
 Regular maintenance, temperature monitoring, correct choice of electrical equipment, control of static electricity, hot-work permit systems, and so on must always be reviewed and corrective actions taken where deficiencies are identified.
 But although explosion prevention measures are clearly important, it would need specialist study and meticulous implementation of prevention measures in practice to bring the ignition risk to an acceptable/tolerable level.
 So, in our view, with very low probability events in BIG equipment, given the consequence, the importance of protection to safely deal with an explosion would usually be prioritized.
 With the BIG event, consequence is often king and can focus the mind very well when it comes to deciding on where to prioritize spend from that limited safety budget.